ToolShareApp/Backend/README.md

 <img src="https://i.imgur.com/nIFKlwM.png" alt="local DB setup" width="500"/>

-2. Push the changes to this repo.
+2. Push your other changes to this repo.
-3. Render should pick the changes up on its own.
+3. Render should pick the new commit up by itself.
 It will take ~5 minutes to redeploy, take a break, make some beverage.
-Or if you want to observe it deploying, then follow these instructions:
+Or, if you want to observe it deploying, then follow these instructions:

     3.1.
 Log into Render (credentials in #useful-links channel)